onyx-and-iris/voicemeeter-api-powershell/README.md

 The following strip.eq | bus.eq commands are available:

-- on: boolean
+- on: bool
-- ab: boolean
+- ab: bool

 for example: